 Last week I found myself in need of a new wreath for my front door.
-The one I made a couple years ago was pretty much destroyed in a windstorm last year, and I didn’t see any way to fix it.
-Nor did I feel much like making something else.
-The thought of not having a wreath on my front door for Christmas was just too much to take, so I quickly ordered an inexpensive one online.
+The one I made a couple years ago was pretty much destroyed in a windstorm last year, and there was no way to fix it.
+Nor did I feel much like making something.
+Instead, I quickly ordered an inexpensive one online.
 I figure it will do for this year, and if I have it in me next year I’ll make one.
 Or buy a nicer one.
 Or something.

 But I digress.